 What are the symptoms of Crohn's disease?

 The main symptoms of Crohn's disease are belly pain and diarrhea (sometimes with blood).
-Some people may have diarrhea 10 to 20 times a day.
 Losing weight without trying is another common sign.

 Less common symptoms include mouth sores, bowel blockages, anal tears (fissures), and openings (fistulas) between organs.

 Infections, hormonal changes, smoking, medicines, and lifestyle changes can cause your symptoms to flare up.
-You may have only mild symptoms or go for long periods of time without any symptoms.
-A few people have ongoing, severe symptoms.
+Your symptoms may be mild, moderate, or severe.

 What causes Crohn's disease?